 - cannot empathize enough or have problems relating to the people around you,

 - have heart problems,

 - have trouble breathing (asthma, bronchitis),

 - suffer from rheumatism or arthritis,

-- have allergies, skin problems, or a chronic disease,
+- have allergies, skin problems, or a chronic disease.

-you need to introduce more GREEN into your life by:
+Introduce more GREEN into your life by:

-- visualizing green color,
+- visualizing green,

 - meditating in green, surrounded by green gemstones and crystals,